 Galettes, crispy, savoury and simple, are a sure-fire hit with a cup of dry Breton cider.
 A true Breton galette is made solely with buckwheat flour, making it a safe meal for those that are gluten sensitive.

 And why is there a concentration of Breton crêperies in Montparnasse Paris?
-The Bretons that came to Paris to find work, arrived at Gare de Paris-Montparnasse and stayed in the 14th arrondissement of Paris.
+The Bretons that came to Paris to find work, arrived at Gare de Paris-Montparnasse and stayed.
+It’s a must to dine in one of these 14th arrondissement restaurants!

 Recommended Crêperies In Paris 14: